Swiss Management Center

 Swiss Management Center (previously SMC University) is a private business school founded in 1985.
 It is based in Zug, Switzerland and has offices in Vienna and Buenos Aires.

 Accreditation

 In Switzerland, Swiss Management Center awards its own private degrees.

 In Ghana, Swiss Management Center was registered in as a foreign university and was accredited by The National Accreditation Board (Ghana) - NAB.
 In August 2016, this accreditation status was removed.
+SMC held accreditation from the Accreditation Council for Business, Schools and Programs (ACBSP) from 2007-2018.

+The German database on foreign educational certificates anabin classifies SMC as H- category "Not recognized institution".

 Faculty, students and alumni

 SMC has an international focus and claims to have educated students from more than 130 countries.

 Some of the notable Alumni of SMC University include: